+Configuration of RS232 interface is accessible on Expansion Port page.
 In the upper part of the configuration window, the port can be enabled and the type of the connected port is shown in the Port Type item.
 Other items are described in the table below.
-IPv6 TCP/UDP client/server are supported.
+IPv6 TCP/UDP client/server is supported as well.

 Item Description

 Baudrate Applied communication speed.

 Data Bits Number of data bits.

 Parity Control parity bit:

-none - data will be sent without parity
+none - data will be sent without parity.

 even - data will be sent with even parity.

 odd - data will be sent with odd parity.

 Stop Bits Number of stop bits.

+Flow Control Set the flow control to none or hardware .

 Split Timeout Time to rupture reports.
 If the gap between two characters exceeds the parameter in milliseconds, any buffered characters will be sent over the Ethernet port.

 Protocol Protocol:

-TCP - communication using a linked protocol TCP.
+• TCP - communication using a linked protocol TCP.

 UDP - communication using a unlinked protocol UDP.

 Mode Mode of connection:

 • TCP server - The router will listen for incoming TCP connection requests.

 TCP client - The router will connect to a TCP server on the specified IP address and TCP port.

 Server Address When set to TCP client above, it is necessary to enter the Server address and TCP port .
 IPv4 and IPv6 addresses are allowed.

 TCP Port TCP/UDP port used for communications.
 The router uses the value for both the server and client modes.

 Inactivity Timeout Time period after which the TCP/UDP connection is interrupted in case of inactivity.

-Table 64: Serial Interface Configuration
+Table 65: Serial Interface Configuration

-Figure 61: Expansion Port Configuration
+Figure 62: Expansion Port Configuration